donnemartin/awesome-aws/README.md

 * Repo with 1000+ Stars: :fire::fire::fire::fire:
 * Repo with 2000+ Stars: :fire::fire::fire::fire::fire:

-*Non-fiery repos can still be awesome, see [A Note on Repo AWSomeness](https://github.com/donnemartin/awesome-aws/blob/master/CONTRIBUTING.md#a-note-on-repo-awsomeness).*
+*Repos not on the fiery list can still be AWSome, see [A Note on Repo AWSomeness](https://github.com/donnemartin/awesome-aws/blob/master/CONTRIBUTING.md#a-note-on-repo-awsomeness).*

 ## Contributing